apekshapriya/hands_segmentation/README.md

 # Hands Segmentation for cooking activities

-This code base is cloned from this repo https://github.com/guglielmocamporese/hands-segmentation-pytorch and is adapted to train on EPICK-KITCHENS-100 dataset.
+This codebase is cloned from this repo https://github.com/guglielmocamporese/hands-segmentation-pytorch and is adapted to train on EPICK-KITCHENS-100 dataset.